 The key, overriding principle to start with is that negotiation shouldn’t be adversarial.

 “Negotiating parties should view each other as collaborators, looking to reach a mutually agreeable outcome.”

 Let’s review the two key parts of this sentence in the context of a contract negotiation:

 - Collaboration is key.
-If you’re reached the negotiation stage with a potential supplier then it’s highly likely that both parties believe there is a deal to be done and benefit to be gained.
+If you’re reached the negotiation stage with a potential vendor then it’s highly likely that both parties believe there is a deal to be done and benefit to be gained.
 Having a mindset of working together to achieve this will go a long way to making sure the negotiation is successful.

 - Ensuring the contract is “mutually agreeable” is vital.
-There’s little point in forcing a potential supplier to accept significantly worse terms than they would usually work to.
+There’s little point in forcing a potential vendor to accept significantly worse terms than they would usually work to.
 Over time, this can breed resentment and a lack of motivation, especially if they have other, more favourable clients.

 1. Know your position